Leveson Inquiry: Anonymous evidence ruling challenged

 "The chairman has not determined whether such evidence should be received in any individual case: indeed, he has made it plain that before making such a determination the application would need to be accorded anxious scrutiny," he said in written arguments.

-The judges said their decision would be announced on a date to be fixed.'Not consistent'
+The judges said their decision would be announced on a date to be fixed.

 In a ruling on 9 November, Lord Justice Leveson said he would be "prepared to receive anonymous evidence".